-Updated October 2016 - Where to find the best gelato in Rome?
+Where to find the best gelato in Rome?
 The gelato scene in Rome continues to evolve.
-For the better!
+Get the scoop (yes I know, groan)!

 But I am also always on the lookout for new, wonderful flavours, and better yet, new and fabulous gelaterias in Rome.